ziggysawdust-dev/infosec-beginner-projects/README.md

 # InfoSec Beginner Projects - Learning Path for Cybersecurity

-A collection of 5 beginner-friendly infosec projects designed to teach fundamental security concepts while building a portfolio for job applications.
+A collection of 6 beginner-friendly infosec projects designed to teach fundamental security and networking concepts while building a portfolio for job applications.

 ## 📚 Projects Overview